krahets/hello-algo/docs-en/chapter_computational_complexity/iteration_and_recursion.md

 - **Memory Allocation for Context Data**: The context data for each function is stored in a memory area known as the 'stack frame.'
 This memory is not freed until the function returns.
 As a result, recursion generally consumes more memory space than iteration.
 - **Overhead of Recursive Calls**: Each recursive function call incurs additional overhead.
 Therefore, in terms of time efficiency, recursion is usually less efficient than loops.

-As illustrated in Figure 2-4, before the termination condition is triggered, there are $n$ recursive functions pending return, **resulting in a recursion depth of $n$**.
+As illustrated in the figure below, before the termination condition is triggered, there are $n$ recursive functions pending return, **resulting in a recursion depth of $n$**.

 ![Recursion call depth](iteration_and_recursion.assets/recursion_sum_depth.png)
-<div align="center">Figure 2-4: Recursive Call Depth</div>

 In practice, the depth of recursion allowed in programming languages is usually limited.
 Excessively deep recursion can lead to a stack overflow error.